 Have you ever wondered how to apply an authentic aged or vintage look to your iPhone photos?
 This type of effect can help you create really unique looking images that have a timeless feel to them.
 There are many apps that will help you achieve this effect and several ways to do it.
-In this tutorial you’ll learn how to use a variety of apps to create beautiful, textured, vintage looking iPhone photos.
+In this tutorial you’ll learn how to use a range of iPhone photo filter apps to create beautiful, textured, vintage looking photos.

 When I want to create a specific effect, instead of using just one app, I develop a photo editing recipe that is simple but with enough layers to produce a unique final effect.
 In this tutorial, I’ll share one of those recipes with you for creating an aged or vintage effect.